-This is the reason it is important for publisher to keep in mind that why self publisher need to know more and more about on how to locate ISBN Number.
+This is the reason it is important for publishers to keep in mind why self-publisher need to know more and more about how to locate ISBN numbers.

 If you want to sell your book publishing work in bookstores and libraries, you should get an ISBN.